 - ACM — so that ‘Science’ remains firmly in ‘Computer Science’

 - EFF — to keep on defending our privacy in the information age

-- FreeBSD — been a fan of the best operating system for decades
+- FreeBSD — still the best operating system and so it shall remain

 - Nanoc — the static generator that builds most of my websites

 - also, I’m weird, because I think that it’s OK to pay for software